Invited Session Program

 • A Bayesian Approach to Multistate Hidden Markov Models: Application to Dementia Progression

-Francesco Bartolucci, University of Perugia (Italy)
+Luca Brusa, University of Milano-Bicocca (Italy)

 • Parameterizations of transition matrices for hidden Markov models with covariates